isbllnsc/42-new-cc-examshell/README.md

 **Good luck with your exams! 🍀**

-*Made for 42 School students by 42 School students*
+*Made for 42 School students by isabde-s*